A March Adventure in Iceland: Reykjavík, Mývatn, Vík, & More

 Be warned that if you are not used to it, taking a bath in Iceland takes some time to get used to (you can ask my husband).

-The water frequently smells like rotten eggs, because of the high content of sulfur in the water as a consequence of its geothermal origins.
+The water frequently smells like rotten eggs because of its high sulfur content, which is a consequence of its geothermal origins.
 Curiously, the smell does not stay on your skin.

 We ended up eating at Meze, a Turkish restaurant in downtown Reykjavik.
 It was cozy, and the Moussaka was to die for.

-After a long, stressful day I finally felt relaxed.
-To top it off, I saw through the window of the restaurant, the falling snow.
-No more chunks of ice on the streets, but fresh snow.
+After a long, stressful day, I finally felt relaxed.
+To top it off, I saw the falling snow through the restaurant window.
+No more chunks of ice on the streets but fresh snow.
 My adventure had just started, and I was ready to know the “real” Iceland.

 Thingvellir National Park in March

-Once we were out of Reykjavik, there were almost no cars in sight.
-Only when we were approaching Thingvellir National Park, we started forming part of a line of cars and buses that were also heading there.
+Once we were out of Reykjavik, almost no cars were in sight.
+Only when we approached Thingvellir National Park did we start forming part of a line of cars and buses heading there.
 There is no charge or entry fee to access the park or its parking.

 If you are braver than me, you can book a snorkeling or scuba diving expedition in the Silfra fissure.
 The Silfra fissure is a crack between the North American and Eurasian continents, and saying that you snorkeled or dived between two continents does sound kind of cool.

-We probably spent 2 to 3 hours walking and hiking through the park, but there were some areas inaccessible because of the amount of snow.
+We probably spent 2 to 3 hours walking and hiking through the park, but some areas were inaccessible because of the snow.
 Don’t let that deter you from going.
-The park is not only gorgeous, but it is important in the history of Iceland.
+The park is not only gorgeous, but it is also important in the history of Iceland.
 It’s also a World Heritage Site.

 Thingvellir National Park.We are not running away from the Law, we swear.

-The tour also included a visit to location sites from Game of Thrones around the Myvatn area where they filmed a number of scenes, including scenes “beyond the wall.”
-We were able to see where the Wildling camp was, and also the cave where Jon Snow and Ygritte, well you know.
+The tour also included a visit to location sites from Game of Thrones around the Myvatn area, where they filmed a number of scenes, including scenes “beyond the wall.”
+We could see where the Wildling camp was and the cave where Jon Snow and Ygritte, well, you know.

 Myvtan Game of ThronesMyvatn Lake near the area where the Wildling camp in Game of Thrones was set up.